smlsharp/SMLDoc/Readme.md

 ### Example

-To generate documentations of the Basis library, run the `example` target.
+The `example` target generates documentation of SMLBasis library to `doc/SMLBasis`.
-This target generates documentations to `doc/SMLBasis`.
+And the `smldoc-doc` target generates documentations of [SMLDoc] itself to `doc/smldoc` which depends on the `SMLBasis` documentation.

 ```
 $ make -f Makefile.mlton example
+$ make -f Makefile.mlton smldoc-doc
 ```